-Dave Legion is a creative freelancer who loathed doing tax returns so much he designed an app to make it easy for self-employed people to know what they owe – and how much cash flow they really have.
-During the course of creating the app, he became quite the expert on tax.
-Here are his top 10 tips...
+Dave Legion is a creative freelancer who loathed doing tax returns so much he designed an app to make it easy for self-employed people to know what they owe – and how much cash flow they have.
+During the creation of the app, he became quite the expert on tax.
+Here are his top 10 tips.

 1. You can claim for much more than you might think

-Freelancers get so worried about claiming for things they shouldn’t – they end up not claiming for things they should.
+Freelancers get so worried about claiming for things they shouldn’t – they end up not claiming for something they should.

 DL: “There’s no fixed list of expenses because almost anything can be treated as one.
 If it’s something you purchased that is used in the running of your business, then it’s an expense.

-“It might seem that you shouldn’t be able to claim against an expense that you actually get some personal enjoyment out of but HMRC isn't always the fun police.
+“It might seem that you shouldn’t be able to claim against an expense that you get some personal enjoyment out of, but HMRC isn't always the fun police.